Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 And when you find Podio, you might wonder how to set it up for your real estate business.

 Firstly, you need to get a Podio account.

 Then you can set it up from scratch, creating your own apps/templates, or you can load pre-made apps/templates specifically for real estate and customize them according to your needs.

 So this article will discuss in-depth how you can set up Podio for your real estate business.

-Besides that, you will learn what Podio is, how you can use it, and what the limitations of the free versus the paid version are.
+Besides that, you will learn what Podio is, how you can use it, and the limitations of the free versus the paid version.

 It will end with two bonus tips about task management and web forms for your assistants or team members and how they can be used for automation.